-The preparation of financial statements requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during that reporting period.
+The preparation of financial statements in conformity with generally accepted accounting principles requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statement and the reported amounts of revenues and expenses during that reporting period.
 Actual results could differ from those estimates.

-- J. Non-Monetary Transactions The District receives commodities from the U.S. Department of Agriculture.
-The value of these commodities has been included in the Schedule of Expenditures of Federal Awards. - K. Memorandum Only Total Columns on the financial statements are captioned "memorandum only" because they do not represent consolidated financial information and are presented only to facilitate analysis.
+J. Non-Monetary Transactions - The District receives commodities from the U.S. Department of Agriculture.
+The value of these commodities has been included in the Schedule of Expenditures of Federal Awards.

+K. Memorandum Only - Total Columns on the financial statements are captioned "memorandum only" because they do not represent consolidated financial information and are presented only to facilitate analysis.
 The columns do not present information that reflects financial position or results of operations in accordance with generally accepted accounting principles.
-Inter-fund eliminations have not been made in the aggregation of this data
+Inter-fund eliminations have not been made in the aggregation of this data.